HiltonRoscoe/streamable-schematron/README.md

 ### Analysis

-The first approach is provide set a new attribute for each `sch:rule` such that the use of burst-mode can be enabled for each assert.
+The first approach is to provide a new attribute for each `sch:rule` such that the use of burst-mode can be enabled for each assert.

 ```xml
 <sch:rule streaming="on|off|copy-of|snapshot|inherit" context="book">